 - Highly compressible

 In this kind of biofermentor, a nutrient broth continuously flows over the immobilized biocatalyst.
-After that, a product releases into the fluid at the bottom of the culture vessel and finally removed.
-In this bioreactor, a flow of fluid can be upward and downward.
+After that, a product releases into the fluid at the bottom of the culture vessel and finally, it can be removed.
+Here, the flow of fluid can be upward or downward.

 - It is widely used in wastewater engineering.